ThatGuyThatDoesRandomStuff/arch-RVC/README.md

 ArcherV2.5.pth  60 EPOCHS # More epochs

-Archer3.pth  100 EPOCHS (Coming Soon) # New training data + More epochs
+Archer3.pth  100 EPOCHS # New training data + More epochs